arnav-sahoo/ECG-Signal-Processing-MATLAB/README.md

 - **RMSSD = 73.9 ms**
 - **Average Heart Rate = 73.9 BPM**

+## ECG Quality Assessment

+Following HRV analysis, an engineering quality assessment layer was implemented to evaluate whether the detected ECG signal was sufficiently reliable for downstream physiological interpretation.
+Instead of attempting clinical diagnosis, this stage estimates signal reliability using a series of heuristic quality indicators derived from the detected RR intervals.

+The assessment combines four complementary metrics.

+### RR Interval Plausibility
+RR intervals shorter than 0.3 s or longer than 2.0 s are considered physiologically implausible and may indicate missed or false R-peak detections.

+### Beat-to-Beat Stability
+Large differences (>200 ms) between consecutive RR intervals are treated as potential detector instability or residual signal corruption.

+### Average Heart Rate Validation
+The estimated heart rate is compared against a heuristic physiological range of 40–180 BPM.
+Values outside this range contribute additional penalty points to the overall quality score.

+### Peak Detection Consistency
+The RR Coefficient of Variation (CV) is computed to estimate detector consistency.
+Unlike the previous quality metrics, elevated RR variability contributes only a minor penalty because higher RR variability may naturally occur in healthy individuals.

+The cumulative heuristic score is converted into one of three engineering confidence levels:
+- Good Quality
+- Moderate Quality
+- Low Confidence

+### ECG Quality Assessment Results

+- Bad RR Intervals: 0.00%
+- Large RR Jumps: 2.25%
+- RR Coefficient of Variation: 0.074
+- Average Heart Rate: 75.24 BPM
+- Quality Score: 0
+- Quality Label: Good Quality

 ### Interpretation
 The average heart rate of 73.9 BPM is consistent with a normal resting rhythm for this ECG record.